MatthiasKebede/data-harvester/README.md

 # Data Harvester
 A Python application designed to fetch and process data from APIs.
-It currently uses the `requests` library for HTTP operations and `matplotlib` for data visualization, with plans to migrate to `httpx` and `seaborn` respectively.
+It currently uses the `requests` library for HTTP operations and `matplotlib` for data visualization, with plans to migrate to `httpx` and `plotly` respectively.
+See [this report](./temp_report.md) for WIP migration details.

 ## Features
 - Fetch data from multiple API endpoints using HTTP GET and POST requests